 This award recognizes the most outstanding student in either Philosophy or Religious Studies.
 The purpose of the award is to encourage students to strive for excellence in their course work and carries with it a $500 check.

 Richard Frothingham Achievement Award

 for Excellence in Philosophy and Religious Studies

 This award was established to recognize the student who has demonstrated outstanding work in either Philosophy or Religious Studies.
 The purpose of the award is to encourage students to strive for excellence in, and to contribute to, the fields of philosophy and religious studies and carries with it a $200 check.
 Dr. Frothingham is an emeritus faculty member in Philosophy.

 F. Brent Knutson Memorial Award

 for Excellence in Religious Studies

 This award recognizes the most outstanding student in Religious Studies.
 The purpose of the award is to encourage students to pursue academics diligently in the footsteps of F. Brent Knutson, faculty member from 1971-2002, department chair from 1979-1989, and scholar of Ancient Near Eastern studies, Hebrew, and biblical literature.
 The award carries with it a $100 check.

 Outstanding Interdisciplinary Studies Student Award

 for Excellence in Interdisciplinary Studies

-This award recognizes the most outstanding student in Liberal Arts.
+This award recognizes the most outstanding student graduating in the academic year.
 There are two categories: Traditional and Online.
 Each category carries with it a $100 check.
-The purpose of the award is to encourage and recognize students who excell in interdisciplinary studies through both traditional and web-based courses.
-The award is open to any Liberal Arts major.
+The purpose of the award is to encourage and recognize students who excel in interdisciplinary studies through both traditional and web-based courses.
+The award is open to any Liberal Arts/Interdisciplinary Studies major.
 Grade point average and participation in the capstone course are considered.